tokahuke/yaque/readme.md

 try_clear("data/my-queue").unwrap();
 ```
 The returned value `data` is a kind of guard that implements `Deref` and
-`DerefMut` on the undelying type.
+`DerefMut` on the underlying type.

 ## `RecvGuard` and transactional behavior

 One important thing to notice is that reads from the queue are
 _transactional_.
 The `Receiver::recv` returns a `RecvGuard` that acts as
 a _dead man switch_.
 If dropped, it will revert the dequeue operation,
-unless `RecvGuard::commit` is explicitely called.
+unless `RecvGuard::commit` is explicitly called.
 This ensures that
 the operation reverts on panics and early returns from errors (such as when
 using the `?` notation).
 However, it is necessary to perform one more
-filesystem oepration while rolling back.
+filesystem operation while rolling back.
 During drop, this is done on a
 "best effort" basis: if an error occurs, it is logged and ignored.
 This is done
 because errors cannot propagate outside a drop and panics in drops risk the
 program being aborted.
-If you _have_ any clenaup behavior for an error from
+If you _have_ any cleanup behavior for an error from
 rolling back, you may call `RecvGuard::rollback` which _will_ return the
 underlying error.